 Toxic vaccine chemicals – formaldehyde

 Formaldehyde is one of those scary vaccine chemicals that are at the forefront of several anti-vaccine tropes.
 This simple bio-organic molecule is used in the purification of the vaccine (the last thing we want is contamination from pathogenic viruses or bacteria) – 99.9% of the formaldehyde is removed during the final steps of manufacturing.

-The package labeling for most vaccines does not include the amount of formaldehyde in the vaccines because it is so tiny, so minuscule, so veritably invisible, that the amount actually cannot be measured.
-It’s possible that there is actually no formaldehyde in solution because it cannot be measured, but the chances are good there is some because the manufacturing process can’t dilute out the vaccine sufficiently to guarantee that every picogram (that’s one trillionth of a gram) is removed because it would dilute the vaccine’s antigen too.
+The package labeling for most vaccines does not include the amount of formaldehyde in the vaccines because it is so tiny, so minuscule, and so veritably invisible, that the amount actually cannot be measured.
+There may be no formaldehyde in the solution because it cannot be measured, but the chances are good there is some because the manufacturing process can’t dilute out the vaccine sufficiently to guarantee that every picogram (that’s one trillionth of a gram) is removed because it would dilute the vaccine’s antigen too.

 But I can tell you where formaldehyde can be measured.
 The normal blood level of formaldehyde is 2.74 +/- 0.14 mg/L. A normal child has a blood volume of 2-3 L, so a typical child has 5-9 mg of formaldehyde floating in her blood, about 1,000,000X more than found in a dose of vaccine.
 Is that math clear?
 It would take probably 10-20 million doses of vaccines to just slightly increase the formaldehyde level in your child.